semo21/ClickerGame/Development Log.md

 ### 08.14.25.

-- Still in progress of refactoring
+- Still in progress of refactoring.
-  - Finished ClickerComponent and PlayerController scripts.
+  - Completed refactoring ClickerComponent and PlayerController scripts.
   - Working on refactoring Save system structure.

+### 08.15.25.

+- Still in progress of refactoring.
+  - Few corrections in UISubsystem and EconomySubsystem.
+  - Completed refactoring SaveSubsystem.

 ### 08.17.25.